mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ### Remote First

-We’re headquartered in Palo Alto, California and, like many open source companies, a large portion of Mattermost, Inc. works across the globe.
-We run as a distributed, high performance and high trust team using a few principles:
+We’re headquartered in Palo Alto, California and, like many open source companies, Mattermost's staff and contributors are widely geographically located.
+We run as a distributed, high performance, and high trust team using a few principles:

 #### 1. Work Anywhere with Good Internet